FAQs and how to choose

 Cups are made of standard industrial brass.
 Brass contains trace amounts of lead though so it's unsuitable for rims.
 You can either coat it with silver / gold plate or just use a different material for the rims.

-We don't bother with silver plate; a decent number of people are allergic to silver.
+We don't use silver plate as a default; a decent number of people are allergic to silver.
 It also tarnishes which people clean up with metal polish - thinning the coating and eventually exposing the brass.
+It is, however, available on request.

 We're also able to offer gold plated brass - since the gold plating doesn't corrode or tarnish, there's no need to polish the surface giving these a good working life provided you don't beat them up too much.
 Some people like the surface feel of gold (which is very slippery) so we offer these.
 Gold plating is unfortunately very expensive these days and the pricing unfortunately has to reflect that.